fanglingsu/vimb/README.md

   - bookmarked urls
   - variable names of settings
   - search-queries
-- hinting - marks links, form fields and other clickable elements to be clicked, opened or inspected
+- [hinting][hints] - marks links, form fields and other clickable elements to be clicked, opened or inspected
 - webinspector that opens ad the bottom of the browser window like in some other fat browsers
 - ssl validation against ca-certificate file